rstudio/bookdown.org/content/archive/internal/sunboklee-introduction-to-r.md

 ---
-title: "R @ Ewha 2020"
+title: "6 Base R Practice Problems | R @ Ewha 2020"
 author: "Sunbok Lee"
-date: "2020-09-29T00:02:59Z"
+date: "2020-10-20T00:17:24Z"
-tags: [Course, Data Science, Social Science, Package]
+tags: [Course]
 link: "https://bookdown.org/sunboklee/introduction_to_r/"
-length_weight: "23%"
+length_weight: "31.2%"
 pinned: false
 ---

 This is lecture notes for the R course at Ewha Womans University in 2020 [...]
-Hi everyone, welcome to the course :) This is the introduction to R course at Ewha Womans University in 2020.
-R is a great programming language for statistical analysis and data science.
-I hope you enjoy R in this course and find many useful applications for your own field.
-This course is designed for those who don’t have any programming background, especially in social science major.
-Today, I will just introduce R, RStudio, and some basic terminologies In this lecture note, this font represents R keyword/packages ...
+These 10 problems are just practice problems to enhance your understanding on Base R. You don’t need to submit anything on these 10 problems.
+Just understand and run codes by ...